haf/expecto/README.md

 Signature `ExpectoConfig -> string[] -> int`.
 Runs the tests in the current assembly and also overrides the passed `ExpectoConfig` with the command line parameters.
 All tests need to be marked with the `[<Tests>]` attribute.
-Note: now depricated please use CLIArgs below.
+Note: now deprecated please use CLIArgs below.

 ### `runTestsInAssemblyWithCLIArgs`